 Office 365 Groups

-If you are an Office 365 customer, groups in Microsoft Stream are built using Office 365 Groups.
+Groups in Microsoft Stream are built using Office 365 Groups.
 When you make a group in Microsoft Stream, it creates a new Office 365 Group that can be used across Office 365, giving the group an email address, calendar, site, etc. If you already use O365 Groups in your organization, you can start using those groups in Microsoft Stream right away.

 Deleting a group in Stream will also permanently delete the Office 365 Group, and everything associated with the group.
 This includes videos, conversations, files, and content for all the Office 365 Group enabled services like Outlook, SharePoint, Teams, Planner, Yammer, etc.